YOLO11 and Vision Transformers based 3D Pose Estimation of Immature Green Fruits in Commercial Apple Orchards for

 \subsection{Performance Evaluation for Detection and Pose Estimation}

-The detection and pose estimation performance of the YOLO11 algorithm for immature green apples was evaluated using key metrics: precision, recall, and mean Average Precision at 50\% Intersection over Union (mAP@50).
-These metrics are calculated based on the following terms:
+The performance of YOLO11 model in detecting immature green apples and estimating their pose was evaluated using \textit{precision}, \textit{recall}, and \textit{mean Average Precision} at 50\% Intersection over Union (mAP@50).
+These metrics are further defined as follows:

 \begin{itemize} \item \textbf{True Positives (TP):} The number of immature green fruits correctly identified by the model. \item \textbf{False Positives (FP):} The number of instances where the model incorrectly identifies an object as an immature green fruit. \item \textbf{True Negatives (TN):} The number of instances correctly identified as not being immature green fruits.
 (Note: This term is generally not used in the calculation of precision and recall for object detection tasks.) \item \textbf{False Negatives (FN):} The number of immature green fruits present in the image that the model fails to detect. \end{itemize}